-Europe heat wave brings concern for older adults, homeless
+Spain flirts with record heat; 16 Italy cities on red alert

 Temperatures in the mid-40s Celsius (113-114.8 F) were forecast for the Sicilian cities of Palermo and Catania, and as high as 37 degrees Celsius (98.6 F) for Rome, Florence and Bologna, all places that the Health Ministry put on red alert.

-Italians sought respite at the sea and in the mountains from the aptly named Lucifer anti-cyclone bringing the hot air from Africa during Italy’s peak summer holiday weekend.
+Italians sought respite at the sea and in the mountains from the aptly named Lucifer anti-cyclone that was bringing hot air from Africa during Italy’s peak summer holiday weekend.

-High temperatures were forecast to continue through Sunday, the traditional Ferragosto holiday marking the religious feast of the Assumption of Mary, which many Italians spend on summer holidays.
+High temperatures were forecast to continue through Sunday, the traditional Ferragosto holiday on the religious feast of the Assumption of Mary, which marks the summer holiday exodus from Italian cities.

+In Rome, drinking fountains provided relief, while authorities kept tourists away from ornamental fountains like the famed Trevi Fountain, fearing imitators of Anita Ekberg’s soaking in “La Dolce Vita.”

+“ I put my head under the water at each fountain, drinking a lot, staying in the shade as much as I can,” said Alessia Pagani, who was visiting from the northern city of Brescia.

-High humidity accompanied high temperatures, making it feel even hotter.
+High humidity accompanied the high temperatures, making it feel even hotter.
 Storms in the north were forecast to bring the first signs of relief starting Monday.

 “More than anything else, fresh air from the Atlantic will bring a coolness and greater ventilation that will sweep away the humidity and make the air much more breathable,’’ Lt.
 Col. Filippo Petrucci of the Italian air force’s weather service told RAI state TV.

-The heat wave has aggravated fires that have consumed forests in southern Italy, Greece and North Africa.
+The heat wave has aggravated wildfires that have consumed forests in southern Italy, Greece, Turkey and North Africa.

+Climate scientists say there is little doubt that climate change from the burning of coal, oil and natural gas is driving extreme events, such as heat waves, droughts, wildfires, floods and storms.

 Colleen Barry contributed from Milan.